Clinical Experience at SKMC

 PA Health & Wellness has also contracted with MTM to provide mileage reimbursement to family and caregivers providing transportation to medical appointments.

-Use patient’s address and insurance to determine eligibility and services available.
+Use patient’s address or zip code along with insurance to determine eligibility and services available.

 CCT Connect is SEPTA's complementary paratransit operation (for seniors and disabled).
 It provides two types of door-to-door service for registered customers by advance registration: